absinthe-graphql/absinthe/README.md

 Write your schemas in idiomatic Elixir `snake_case` notation.
 Absinthe can transparently translate to `camelCase` notation for your API clients.

-Or, define your own translation schema by writing an simple adapter.
+Or, define your own translation schema by writing a simple adapter.

 ### Frontend Support